ccdMuro/WikiHerbig/digital_privacy/pgp.md

 Your selection? q
 ```

 In the next stage you can choose the length of your key.
-Rule of thumb: *longer is better*.
-If you also have a `YubiKey 5` go for the max length of `4096` bits.
-If you have a different model, I recommend you to consult the data sheet for supported key length.
+Rule of thumb: *Longer is Better*

+Let's choose the length of `4096` :arrow_right: `Return`.

+> If you consider to store the *PGP Key* on a hardware authentication device like the *YubiKey*, consult the data sheet for supported key length.
+{.is-warning}

 ```
 RSA keys may be between 1024 and 4096 bits long.
 What keysize do you want?
 (3072) 4096
 ```

-Even though you can revoke a key manually, it is considered *good practice* to let your key expire in less than two years.
+Even though you can revoke a key manually, I consider it *good practice* to let the key expire in less than two years.
 Don't worry, you can extend its life time even after the key has expired.
 But consider you loose access to your main key or just stop using the key at all and forget about it.
+{.is-info}

-Let the key expire after `1y` (one year).
+Let the key expire after one year: `1y` :arrow_right: `Return` :arrow_right: `Y` :arrow_right: `Return`

 ```
 Please specify how long the key should be valid.
-         0 = key does not expire
-      <n>  = key expires in n days
-      <n>w = key expires in n weeks
-      <n>m = key expires in n months
-      <n>y = key expires in n years
+...
 Key is valid for?
 (0) 1y
 Key expires at Mi 05 Jan 2022 01:03:06 CET
 Is this correct? (y/N) y
 ```

 We are almost there.
-Now type in your identity, giving your real name and the email address you want to be associated with.
+Now type in your identity, giving your full name and the email address you want to be associated with.
 A comment is optional and can be left empty.

-You can add further email addresses to your key later.
+> You can add further email addresses to your key later.
+{.is-info}

 ```
 GnuPG needs to construct a user ID to identify your key.